kristra/tablecheck-fullstack-swe-takehome/README.md

 1. Create a public GitHub repository for your project.
 2. Include this README in your repository, with clear instructions for setting up and running the project locally.
 3. Include a brief explanation of your architecture decisions in the README or a separate document.

+Please grant access to your repo for these following github users

+`lerio` - Valerio Donati, VPoE at TableCheck `daniellizik` - Daniel Lizik, Engineering Manager at TableCheck `akashgupta-tc` - Akash Gupta, Associate Engineering Manager at TableCheck

 ## Evaluation Criteria